 For some children, their epilepsy has a genetic cause.
 This may be inherited from one or both parents or it may be a change that happened in the child's genes (before they were born).
 Epilepsy with a likely genetic cause is called idiopathic epilepsy.

-Everyone has a level of resistance to seizures.
-This is called a seizure threshold and is included in the genes passed from parent to child.
+Everyone has a level of resistance to seizures called a seizure threshold.
+This is included in the genes passed from parent to child.
 A child with a low seizure threshold may start having seizures for no obvious reason.
 However having a low seizure threshold doesn't always mean that seizures will start.

 Other children in the family may have a similar seizure threshold but may not develop epilepsy.